krafty1010/k8s/transmission/README.md

 Workaround for pod hangs at 'Applying permissions to transmission directories'

-Check NFS export settings are optimised for perf
+Check NFS export settings are optimised for async

 ## to-do
-Use secret for credentials